Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_bedrock_streamlit_and_snowflake/getting_started_with_bedrock_streamlit_and_snowflake.md

 You will also need command line access tokens, so familiarize with the process of generating these credentials from the IAM service and know how to easily copy and paste this for later:
 1. Select the ‘IAM’ service
 2. Find your user and select ‘Create access key’
+(YOU DO NOT NEED TO DO THIS IF YOU ARE USING IAM_ROLE AUTH IN THE NEXT STEP)

 ![](assets/iam_access.png)